History of Suresnes: Restoration

 The castle of Forbin-Janson, residence of the abbot who revived the pilgrimage during the Restoration.

-In return for payment, Suresnes residents renovated the roads and made them passable again.
+In return for payment, Suresnes residents renovated the roads, making them passable again.
 In May 1820, after the unrest of recent decades had led to several changes in signage, street names, and numbers were repainted, and the Place de la Croix (which no longer had a cross) was renamed Place Henri-IV, because “there still exists a room where conferences were held” in Suresnes.
 On November 11, 1820, the municipality took out fire insurance for several public buildings, a recent social innovation.
 On January 1, 1821, the municipal council decided to donate 200 francs to the fund set up to donate the Château de Chambord to the young Prince de Berry, whose father had just been assassinated; on May 1, 120 francs were also distributed to the poor by the municipality in honor of the Prince's christening, and Suresnois were invited to illuminate the windowsills of their homes that evening.
 In 1819, two Sisters of Charity opened a private school for girls.

 In 1822, a seminal event in Suresnes' urban development for the rest of the 19th century took place: its transformation, says René Sordes, “in less than a century from a small winegrowers' village [to] a major industrial and residential city.”
 Until then, the only proto-industrial activities included laundries, a few plasterers, and a manufacturer of pottery, bricks, and tiles who exploited the gypsum and clay quarries on Mont Valérien.
 On January 4, Rouques, a Paris dyer, acquired a property in Suresnes, on a parcel of land that had once belonged to the Duc de Noirmoutier (near the Rue du Bac and the Seine), and became the first major industrial estate.
 The water from Rouques was then discharged into the river.
-In 1823, he had a chimney built for his factory and, in 1830, obtained the right to acquire a steam engine.
+In 1823, he had a chimney built for his factory, and in 1830, he obtained the right to acquire a steam engine.
 In 1827, Mr. Byerley, a Parisian, applied for permission to set up a steel factory at 26 Rue de Neuilly, on land that would later become a cycle and automobile factory.
-Despite protests from the neighbors, he obtained authorization the following year but closed for financial reasons in 1829.
+Despite protests from the neighbors, he obtained authorization the following year but closed in 1829 for financial reasons.